Palestine: Government and politics

-Palestine operates a semi-presidential system of government.
-The country consists of the institutions that are associated with the Palestine Liberation Organization (PLO), which includes the President of the State of Palestine, (Note: So far both presidents of the State of Palestine, Yasser Arafat and his successor Mahmoud Abbas, were appointed beforehand as Chairman of the Executive Committee of the Palestine Liberation Organization, the committee performing the functions of State of Palestine government.
+Palestine operates a unitary and semi-presidential system of government.
+The country consists of the institutions that are associated with the Palestine Liberation Organization (PLO), which includes the president of the State of Palestine, (Note: So far both presidents of the State of Palestine, Yasser Arafat and his successor Mahmoud Abbas, were appointed beforehand as Chairman of the Executive Committee of the Palestine Liberation Organization, the committee performing the functions of State of Palestine government.
 See also Leaders of Palestinian institutions.) who is appointed by the Palestinian Central Council, the Palestinian National Council, and the Executive Committee of the Palestine Liberation Organization, which performs the functions of a government in exile, maintaining an extensive foreign-relations network.
 The PLO is combination of several political parties.

-These should be distinguished from the President of the Palestinian National Authority, Palestinian Legislative Council, and PNA Cabinet, all of which are instead associated with the Palestinian National Authority (PNA).
+These should be distinguished from the president of the Palestinian National Authority, Palestinian Legislative Council, and PNA Cabinet, all of which are instead associated with the Palestinian National Authority (PNA).
 Palestine's founding document is the Palestinian Declaration of Independence, which should be distinguished from the unrelated PLO Palestinian National Covenant and PNA Palestine Basic Law.

-The Palestinian government is divided into two geographic entities – the Palestinian Authority governed by Fatah, which has partial control over the West Bank, and the Gaza Strip, which is under control of the militant group Hamas.
-Fatah is a secular party that was founded by Yasser Arafat and enjoys relatively good relations with the western powers.
-On the other hand, Hamas is a militant group based on Palestinian nationalist and Islamic ideology, inspired by the Muslim Brotherhood.

-Hamas has tense relations with the United States, but receives support from Iran.
-Popular Front for the Liberation of Palestine is another popular secular party, which was founded by George Habash.
-Mahmoud Abbas is the president of the country since 2005.
-Mohammad Shtayyeh was the prime minister of Palestine, who resigned in 2024.

-In 2024, Mohammad Mustafa was appointed as the new prime minister of the country, after resigning of Shtayyeh.
-Yahya Sinwar was leader of the Hamas government in the Gaza Strip before his death in October 2024.
-According to Freedom House, the PNA governs Palestine in an authoritarian manner, including by repressing activists and journalists critical of the government.

-Jerusalem including Haram ash-Sharif, is claimed as capital by Palestine, which has been under occupation by Israel.
-The temporary administration center is in Ramallah, which is 10 km from Jerusalem.
-Muqata hosts state ministries and representative office.
-In 2000, a government building was built in Jerusalem suburb of Abu Dis, to house office of Yasser Arafat and Palestinian parliament.
-Since the second intifada, the condition of the town made this site unsuitable to operate as a capital, either temporarily or permanently.
-Nevertheless, the Palestinian entity have maintained their presence in the city.
-As few parts of the city is also under Palestinian control and many some countries have their consulates in Jerusalem.